 Think about it this way; if those words hadn’t trigger your attention or mean anything to you – the body content you’re reading now does not exist as far as you are concern.

-Your headline is the first element readers will see and decide either to read or not to read your content.
+Your content headline is the first element readers will see and decide either to read or not to read your post.

 And remember – there is only one first time impression.

 So do all you can to impress your readers the first time they see your content.

 How do you write articles titles that never get ignored?

 Don’t worry, you’re not left alone to figure it out.

 First, what makes you feel emotionally charged to things easily?

 Is it love, fear, desired, pain, interest or what?